ArjunGod123/assignment-nn/README.md

-I was not able to share notebook through kaggle link because there was some bug
+I was not able to share notebook through kaggle link because there was some bug.
+Used only train.csv because test.csv was showing error.
+Weights and biases are in the output with respective epoch.
+Accuracy and error is at the end of the output